Cancer Alley: Activism and environmental justice

-In recent years in the United States, the environmental protection and civil rights movements have merged to form an environmental justice movement in response to minority and low-income communities throughout the country being constantly threatened by pollution.
-Many communities that face the largest burdens from pollution tend to be poor and consist mainly of minorities.
-Due to this, poor and minority communities will resort to grassroots activism to protect themselves.
+The environmental justice movement seeks to address the disproportionate impacts of environmental degradation suffered by low-income and minority communities across the world.
+Many communities that face the largest burdens of environmental degradation, such as pollution, tend to be made up of low-income and minority populations.
+These communities often have little political or financial power, so they advocate for change through protest and community organization.
+Due to this, low-income and minority communities will resort to grassroots activism to protect themselves.
 Many have also cited the EPA's failure to be consistent in their enforcement of federal environmental laws.

 In September 2022, environmental justice advocates in southern Louisiana were able to declare victory after two decisions denied two major petrochemical complexes from moving forward.
 State District Court Judge Trudy White released a decision that reversed and vacated 14 air regulations permits that the Louisiana Department of Environmental Quality (LDEQ) had issued for the proposed Formosa Plastics Group complex in the town of Welcome.
 The town already has multiple oil refineries and industrial plants and is located in Cancer Alley.

 Another group that has been actively fighting against the petrochemical industry in Cancer Alley is Rise St. James.
 Rise St. James is a faith-based grassroots organization that fights for environmental justice and works to defeat the proliferation of petrochemical industries in St. James Parish, Louisiana.
 The organization successfully defeated the construction of a $1.25 billion plastics manufacturing plant in 2019 and is currently fighting to prevent Formosa Plastics from building a multibillion-dollar plant in the parish.
 Rise St. James is also committed to educating the community and those outside of the community about the chemicals they breathe in every day.
 The organization's website includes a "Chemical of the Month" page and provides information on a specific chemical and how much it is found in certain areas of Cancer Alley.